Impact of Late Payment on CIBIL Score_WC

 Decrease in credit score:

 Missed payments can lead to a drop in your credit score.
-Because payment history accounts for a significant portion of your credit score, a missed payment can have a significant impact on your creditworthiness.
+Payment history accounts for a significant portion of your credit score, thus, a missed payment can have a significant impact on your creditworthiness.

 Late payment fees and interest charges:

 If you fail to make a payment on time, you may be charged late payment fees and interest.
-These fees and charges can add up and make paying off your balance in full more difficult.
+These fees and charges add up to the outstanding loan amount which increases the overall cost of borrowing.

 Difficulty in obtaining credit:

-Missed payments can make future credit applications more difficult.
-Missed payments may be viewed as a sign of financial insecurity by lenders and financial institutions, which may be less willing to extend credit to you.
+Missed payments can make future credit applications more difficult, as lenders may be less willing to extend credit to you.

 Higher Interest Rates:

-If you are approved for credit despite having missed payments on your credit report, you may be subject to higher interest rates, making borrowing money more expensive.
+If you are approved for credit despite having missed payments on your credit report, you may get offered higher interest rates, making borrowing more expensive.

 Negative impact on credit report: